Gao Pei

-Gao Pei (died 212) was a military general serving under Liu Zhang, ruler of Yi Province (present-day Sichuan and Chongqing), during the Three Kingdoms period of China.
+Gao Pei (died 213) was a military general serving under Liu Zhang, ruler of Yi Province (present-day Sichuan and Chongqing), during the Three Kingdoms period of China.

 Life

-Little is known of Gao Pei, except that he was assigned along with Yang Huai to guard Boshui Pass (白水關) from Zhang Lu in case he was to attack.
+Little is known of Gao Pei, except that he was assigned along with Yang Huai to guard Baishui Pass (白水關) from Zhang Lu in case he was to attack.

 However, when Liu Bei entered Liu Zhang's Yi Province on the pretext of defending Liu Zhang from the warlords Zhang Lu and Cao Cao, he had the intention of taking Yi Province.
 Liu Bei followed the second plan of his advisor Pang Tong to first take control of Liu Zhang's armies in the north, then move to capture the capital of Chengdu.
-As a first step, Liu Bei entered Boshui Pass by catching Gao and Yang off guard, and before reinforcements could arrive, Gao and Yang were executed on the pretext that they were being disrespectful to Liu Bei.
+As a first step, Liu Bei entered Baishui Pass by catching Gao and Yang off guard, and before reinforcements could arrive, Gao and Yang were executed on the pretext that they were being disrespectful to Liu Bei.
 Liu Bei took the pass's garrison into his army, and proceeded to attack Fu County (涪縣; in present-day Fuling District, Chongqing).